-America’s biggest banks reported earnings this week and shed light on how this uncertain environment impacts their outlook.
-With all significant players reporting reserve-building activities and significantly lower earnings, we got an early glimpse into how COVID-19 affects the economy.
-What were the major trends in the executive commentary?
+America’s biggest banks reported earnings this week and shed light on how this uncertain environment is impacting their outlook.
+With all major players reporting reserve-building activities and significantly lower earnings, we got an early glimpse into how COVID-19 is impacting the economy as a whole.
+What were the major trends in executive commentary?
 What macro assumptions are banks building into their models?
-We’ve compiled highlights from this week’s earnings calls.
+We’ve compiled highlights from this week’s Earnings calls.

-- Goldman Sachs on lending: we will be pretty cautious about credit extension and growing that book.
-And we’ll return to produce that book once this sort of circumstance and market volatility passes.
+- Goldman Sachs on lending: we will be quite cautious in terms of credit extension and growing that book.
+And we’ll return to grow that book once this sort of circumstance and market volatility passes.

-- JPMorgan on reserves: Given the deteriorated macroeconomic outlook, we would expect to build resources in the second quarter.
+- JPMorgan on reserves: But all else equal, given the deteriorated macroeconomic outlook, we would expect to build reserves in the second quarter.

-- Wells Fargo on CCAR: So just to dimension compared to other scenarios, thinking about both our performance in the financial crisis as well as our CCAR severely adverse scenarios, at this point, we see this as not generating that level of loss in our CCAR severely negative scenarios
+- Wells Fargo on CCAR: So just to dimension it compared to other scenarios, thinking about both our performance in the financial crisis as well as our own CCAR severely adverse scenarios, at this point, we see this as not generating that level of loss in our own CCAR severely adverse scenarios

-- Bank of America on consumer spending: The overall expenditures of all types of spending in our customers seem to have stabilized in the last few weeks.
-We’re seeing spending run at about a low $50 billion average level during mid-April compared to a $60 billion intermediate level before the crisis.
+- Bank of America on consumer spending: The overall spending, however, of all types of spending in our customers seems to have stabilized in the last few weeks.
+During mid-April, we’re seeing spending run at about a low $50 billion average level compared to a $60 billion average level before the crisis.

-- Morgan Stanley on deposits: We saw a surge in March, almost $30 billion in March alone.
-And the balances are up to $45 billion for the quarter.
+- Morgan Stanley on deposits: And we did see a surge in deposits in March, almost $30 billion in the month of March alone.
+And the balances are up $45 billion for the quarter.
 That was generally a result of people shifting out of equities and going into cash in the wealth system.

-- Citi on dividend: But to be clear, we remain committed to paying our premium in our capacity here and how we’re looking at things.
+- Citi on dividend: But to be clear, in our capacity here and the way we’re looking at things, we remain committed to paying our dividend.

 MACRO / CREDIT